the-full-stack/website/docs/course/2022/lecture-1-course-vision-and-when-to-use-ml/index.md

 -   **Machine learning projects tend to be very iterative**.
-Each of these phases can feed back into any of the phases that go before it, as you learn more about the problem that you\'re working on.
+Each of these phases can feed back into any of the phases that go before it, as you learn more about the problem that you're working on.

-    -   For example, you might realize that "Actually, it\'s way too hard for us to get data in order to solve this problem!" or "It\'s really difficult for us to label the pose of these objects in 3D space".
+    -   For example, you might realize that "Actually, it's way too hard for us to get data in order to solve this problem!" or "It's really difficult for us to label the pose of these objects in 3D space".

     -   A solution might actually be to go back a step in the lifecycle